-Wow - what a roller coaster the labor market has been lately, and we have had a front row seat.
-We recently launched our 800th talent search and I wanted to take a few minutes to share what we have been seeing, so that you can take advantage of areas with strong talent supply, and plan accordingly for areas that are currently seeing a shortage.
+Wow - what a roller coaster the labor market has been lately, and we have had a front-row seat.
+We recently launched our 800th talent search and I wanted to take a few minutes to share what we have been seeing, so that you can take advantage of areas with a strong talent supply, and plan accordingly for areas that are currently seeing a shortage.

 Unfortunately, the competition for talent is fierce right now.
 You have likely seen the “Help Wanted” all over the place, and have read about shortages.
 We are seeing that there are shortages of talent in surprising areas.
 Labor participation is down due to attractive unemployment benefits, challenges of having children at home, and fears about COVID.

 However, there are a few places that you can find solid candidate levels.
 Here are some tips on the best and worst talent pools.